More information about the CARE Network.

 ON THE WEST COAST

-Founded in 2011, the CARE Network works directly with hundreds of companion animals each year (500+), a number of these being life-saving situations.
-In addition, we have been instrumental in working with partner organizations and communities to organize several spay and neuter and animal health clinics in remote communities; work closely with the leadership in each community toward significant improvements to animal care policies and bylaws; and provide humane education to improve animal care.
+Founded in 2012, the CARE Network works directly with hundreds of animals each year (750+), a number of these being life-saving situations.
+In addition, we have been instrumental in working with partner organizations and communities to organize several spay and neuter and animal health clinics in remote communities; work closely with the leadership in each community toward significant improvements to animal care policies and bylaws; and provide animal care & handling education.

 CARE’s regional community services include: